 In some instances - if for example the minister intends to signal South Australia’s participation in a National Partnership Agreement or other intergovernmental agreement, particularly if there are unbudgeted state costs involved - the minister should prepare a Cabinet submission seeking Cabinet approval.

-It is not necessary to advise of the outcomes of ministerial council meetings unless issues of significance arise at the meeting, or outcomes are significantly different from those Cabinet was advised of before the meeting.
+It is not necessary to advise of the outcomes of intergovernmental meetings unless issues of significance arise at the meeting, or outcomes are significantly different from those Cabinet was advised of before the meeting.
 Cabinet Office can provide advice on which intergovernmental matters need to be brought to Cabinet on a case-by-case basis.

-Responses to inquiries and reviews
+Responses to Commonwealth inquiries and reviews

 - the context of the government’s overall approach to relations with local, Commonwealth and other state and territory governments

-- In other cases where:
+- And in other cases where:

-- The revenue provided in the agreement equals the expense within the forward estimates period
+- the revenue provided in the agreement equals the expense within the forward estimates period

-- The agreement relates to the core business of the agency
+- the agreement relates to the core business of the agency

-- The agreement does not require the agency to take on additional permanent staff
+- the agreement does not require the agency to take on additional permanent staff

-- The agreement does not establish an ongoing program or service to third parties with time-limited funding
+- the agreement does not establish an ongoing program or service to third parties with time-limited funding

-- The agreement does not extend or change the state’s policy settings and
+- the agreement does not extend or change the state’s policy settings and

-- The total national funding pool is known and the South Australian share of revenue is equal to or less than our population share (noting that Cabinet needs to be aware of any possible impact on GST revenue; agencies should seek the advice of DTF on this issue).
+- the total national funding pool is known and the South Australian share of revenue is equal to or less than our population share (noting that Cabinet needs to be aware of any possible impact on GST revenue; agencies should seek the advice of DTF on this issue).